-A: Resolutions are how a corporate entity officially expresses its will or intentions and are needed to give assurance and direction to the lender and title company of the official acts of the borrower.
-LCEF will prepare the resolutions for approval by the borrower.
+A: Resolutions are the means by which a corporate entity officially expresses its will or intentions and are needed to give assurance and direction to the lender and title company of the official acts of the borrower.
+LCEF prepares the resolutions for approval by the borrower.

-Fire, Extended Coverage and Builder's Risk Insurance
+Fire and Extended Coverage and Builder's Risk Insurance

-Q: What is Fire and Extended Coverage and Builder's Risk Insurance and does LCEF require the insurance to be written by a certain company?
+Q: What is Fire and Extended Coverage and Builder's Risk Insurance?
+Does LCEF require the insurance to be written by a certain company?